CraigRodrigues/InterviewQuestions-FlipTheScript/README.md

 # Flip the Script (╯°□°）╯︵ ┻━┻
-## A List of Random Questions To Ask Your Potential Manager/Teammate/Company
+#### A List of Random Questions To Ask Your Potential Manager/Teammate/Company

+_This is a personal extension of [this list by ChiperSoft](https://github.com/ChiperSoft/InterviewThis) with questions of my own._

 ### Personal
 - What will be my day to day responsibilities?